Oval

 Live webcam

-Take a peek under the surface of the pond at Kingfisher Barn Visitor Centre.
+Check out the busy bees at Kingfisher Barn Visitor Centre.

 Hengistbury Head bird feeder